enkaidu-dev/enkaidu/NOTES.md

 And use [BakedFileSystem](https://github.com/ralsina/baked_file_system) to bundle the static file in the binary.

 And [Svelte](https://svelte.dev/docs/svelte/overview) with TypeScript (of course!) would be nice to write the web UI since it can be used to produce a SPA that can be "baked" into the binary.

-### Authentication for MCP servers

-Many MCP servers behind paywalls support `Bearer Authentication`.

-- Add ability to specify bearer auth
-- Where / how do we specify the API key per server?

 ### Image generation